-The Statue of Unity is 182 meters high and is the tallest statue in the world certified by The Guinness book of world records.
+The Statue of Unity is 182 meters high and is the tallest statue in the world certified by The Guinness Book of world records.
 The Statue of Unity is located in Gujarat, India.
-Its prototype is the Indian independence activist Sardar Vallabhbhai Patel also known as iron man of india.
+Its prototype is the Indian independence activist Sardar Vallabhbhai Patel also known as the iron man of India.

 In 2013, India launched the “Statue of Unity Movement”, calling on farmers to donate their used agricultural tools to collect the iron needed for the statue.
 The Indian people actively participated and even donated the big iron pot for cooking.
 As of 2016, a total of 135 tons of scrap iron were collected, of which 109 tons were processed and used to make the foundation of the statue.